 - On the Main menu, click Settings > Network

-- Your network configuration will appear.
+- Find your current network.
 Select Configure DNS > Manual

 - Enter the DNS address from MediaStreamer or whatever DNS provider you’re using.
 It should be a string of numbers and decimals.